Shelby Rogers: 2009–15: Early years, first career final

-2016–17: French Open QF, breakthrough
+2016–17: French Open quarterfinal, breakthrough, Wimbledon 3rd round

 Although she missed the Australian Open due to injury, Rogers began the year strongly by reaching her second career final on the WTA Tour, losing to Francesca Schiavone at the Rio Open on clay in February.
 Things then did not do well for Rogers, with early losses in the following three months.

 However, she then reached her first Grand Slam quarterfinal at the French Open.
 She became the first American other than Serena Williams to reach the quarterfinals since Venus Williams in 2006.
 Along the way, she defeated three seeded players including No. 12, Petra Kvitová and No. 19, Karolína Plíšková.
-In the quarterfinal-round match, she lost to later champion Garbiñe Muguruza.
+In the quarterfinal match, she lost to eventual champion Garbiñe Muguruza.
 With this run, she also rose to the top 60 for the first time.
-Despite making big progress, she then continued to struggle again with the results by the end of the year.
+Despite making big progress, she then continued to struggle again with results by the end of the year.